 The North Pennines can with some justification be described as one of the last great wildernesses in England, a place where huge swathes of high moorland seem to stretch on forever.
 A lot of the moors are managed for grouse shooting and few summits could be reached using public rights of way.
 The Countryside Rights of Way (CRoW) Act has therefore opened up huge areas of the North Pennines to adventurous walkers.
 There are however still some areas that are hard to access including the Ministry of Defence owned Warcop Training Range which covers much of the south west region of the North Pennines including (and most regrettably) Mickle Fell, the historical summit of Yorkshire.

 My own experience is that the North Pennines provides some of the roughest walking conditions in the country but this is offset by the sense of liberation gained from being in such a remote area.
 Almost the entire length of the Tees within the AONB is a sheer delight and provides some lovely lower level walking.
-Meanwhile one of my favourite ever walks was along the craggy section of Hadrian's Wall in the vicinity of Housesteads.
+Meanwhile the East Fellside in particular features some great walks and fantastic views across the Eden Valley.